Patricia642/Projet-Resonance/ai/creation_images/creation_image_avec_modification/nanobanana_seedream_4.md

     facial identity, freckles, red hair color and natural flow, skin texture, and the green fur coat with nano-level precision.

-    Modify only her facial expression: create a soft, natural smile with slightly relaxed lips and gentle warmth in the eyes.
+    Modify only her facial expression: her smile disappears entirely, her lips tense slightly, and subtle fear shows in her eyes through widened pupils and a faint tightening of the eyebrows.
 Do not change any other facial proportions, objects, background elements, or the color palette.
     ```

 ---